Shaping the Future in STEM

 • Attend at least 4 of the 5 career development events

-• Respond promptly to staff email and Microsoft Teams check-ins
+• Respond promptly to staff email and attend weekly check-ins (virtually or in person)

 • Attend the cohort debrief and social